 A lot of people will be interested in the new active noise cancellation feature on the TW2.
 Now Sennheiser is using an ANC system with 1 microphone in each earpiece, and we can report that noise cancellation is okay, but not fantastic.
 The TW2 does a pretty good job of canceling low-frequency noises like bus engines or trains.

 Where it’s not as effective is in canceling intermittent midrange sounds like speech and music.
-Now one big advantage of the noise canceling and transparency modes on the Sennheiser are that they produce much less wind noise than microphones on the Sony WF1000XM3.
+Now one big advantage of the noise canceling and transparency modes on the Sennheiser is that they produce much less wind noise than microphones on the Sony WF1000XM3.

 Of course, like with Sony, when you turn off the ANC and transparency modes on the Sennheiser the wind noise disappears.
 In this case, the Sennheiser will still offer strong passive noise isolation like a regular pair of IEMs.